 - Frequency Distribution in Excel using Pivot Table

-#1 – Create Frequency Distribution in Excel using COUNTIF Formula
+#1 Create Frequency Distribution using Excel COUNTIF Formula

 Below is the rating data for 50 employees

-In the cell E3, I have used COUNTIFS function, which counts numbers if the number is greater than 6 but less than 8.
+- Step 3: In cell E3, I have used the COUNTIFS function, which counts numbers if the number is greater than 6 but less than 8.

-In the cell E4, use COUNTIFS function, which counts numbers if the number is greater than 8 but less than 10.
+- Step 4: In cell E4, use COUNTIFS function, which counts numbers if the number is greater than 8 but less than 10.

 Conclusion: Now we have results here.
-19 employees rating is in between 4 to 6, 14 employees rating is in between 6 to 8, and 18 employees rating is in between 8 to 10.
+19 employees rating is between 4 to 6, 14 employees rating is between 6 to 8, and 18 employees rating is between 8 to 10.